-- the alcohol content of their blood is at least 0.05% or they have at least 0.22 milligrams of alcohol per litre of exhaled air during or after driving.
+- the blood alcohol content (BAC) is at least 0.05% or there is at least 0.22 milligrams of alcohol per litre of exhaled air during or after driving.

 - the driver has used a narcotic substance so that the active substance or its metabolite is present in their blood during or after driving (excluding pharmaceutical products the driver is entitled to use).